alansmorais/alansmorais/README.md

 <h3 align="left">VBA (Visual Basic for Applications):</h3>
 <p align="left">I'm proficient in VBA and have used it extensively to automate processes, create custom Excel macros, and enhance data analysis and reporting capabilities.</p>

+<h3 align="left">C++:</h3>
+<p align="left">I have a strong command over C++ programming language.
+I have worked on various projects, including data structures, algorithms, and software development, leveraging the power and flexibility of C++.</p>

+<h3 align="left">HTML:</h3>
+<p align="left">I have a solid understanding of HTML and have developed web pages and web applications using HTML.
+I'm familiar with the latest HTML5 standards and best practices for building modern websites.</p>

+<h3 align="left">CSS (Cascading Style Sheets):</h3>
+<p align="left">I'm well-versed in CSS and have used it extensively to design and style web applications.
+I'm proficient in responsive design, CSS frameworks, and creating visually appealing user interfaces.</p>

+<h3 align="left">SQL:</h3>
+<p align="left">I have a strong foundation in SQL (Structured Query Language) and have used it to query and manipulate relational databases.
+I'm experienced in writing complex SQL queries, optimizing database performance, and designing efficient database schemas.</p>

 <h3 align="left">Laser Engraving:</h3>
 <p align="left">I'm passionate about laser engraving and have honed my skills in this craft.
 I enjoy creating intricate designs and personalized items using laser engraving techniques.</p>